College Accreditation Overhaul Could Be Good News for Online Schools

 At the postsecondary level, accreditation continues to create notable obstacles for many online schools.
 The most high profile case is that of Western Governors University.
 Despite scaling a successful online university, in 2017, the Office of the Inspector General made a recommendation to the U.S. Department of Education that Western Governors University pay back at least $713 million in federal financial aid.
 Notably, this recommendation continues to be a subject of debate.
 At the center of the dispute are two conflicting understandings of what constitutes a quality postsecondary education experience.

-Federal Overhaul on Accreditation Could Resolve Conflicts
+Federal Overhaul on College Accreditation Could Resolve Conflicts

 On July 31, 2017, the U.S. Department of Education’s Office of Postsecondary Education issued an invitation to participate in public hearings for a Negotiated Rulemaking Committee.
 Notably, among the many issues to be addressed by the committee are several that seem likely to have a direct impact on Western Governors University and many other online schools, especially those that rely on a competency-based approach to education.

-While it is unclear whether or not the government’s proposed overhaul will result in the changes many online providers are seeking, there is no question that the time has come to rethink how postsecondary-level courses and program are accredited.
+While it is unclear whether or not the government’s proposed overhaul of college accreditation will result in the changes many online providers are seeking, there is no question that the time has come to rethink how postsecondary-level courses and program are accredited.
 If you wish to participate in the upcoming Department of Educaiton round of public hearings, the deadline to receive written comments is September 14, 2018.